Will Wyoming wind projects hurt antelope?

 “It’s such a scale, we just want to make sure we know everything we can,” Lee Knox, a wildlife biologist for the Wyoming Game and Fish Department’s (WGFD) Laramie region, told the Casper Star Tribune.
 “So any future projects, if there happen to be any impacts, we can mitigate.”

-Will this be an issue for pronghorn?
+Will this be an issue for antelope?
 Stay tuned to goHUNT to find out.